ahmedsaheed/website/data/second-brain/javari.md

 The son of God murdered and carried away on stretcher by the oppressor.

 Three days later, the coroner pulled the table
-And what happened next is like somethin' you see on cable or hear in a fable
+And what happened next is like something you see on cable or hear in a fable

 He was suddenly able to open his eyes, look at him rise, the coroner was surprised
 Without a word Javari walked out, went straight to the hood
 The people couldn't believe it, they froze right where they stood

-As he walked by, God flowin' from every inch of his frame
+As he walked by, God flowing from every inch of his frame
-He said "Hear me out my niggas, let me be your proof, my father is real
+He said
-And through love, homie, peace can be found I died for you, so that one day you would be able to see you a child of God, just like me"
+>"Hear me out my niggas, let me be your proof, my father is real and through love, homie, peace can be found.
+I died for you, so that one day you would be able to see you a child of God, just like me"